Best Business Valuation Software & Tools [2026]

 Business valuation software and business brokers serve different functions.
 Software determines what your business is worth.
 A broker finds buyers, negotiates the deal, manages due diligence, and closes the transaction.
 The valuation is one input into the broker's process, not a replacement for it.
 That said, having an independent valuation from software gives you a reference point before engaging a broker, helps you evaluate whether a broker's suggested listing price is reasonable, and strengthens your negotiating position.
 Many brokers themselves use valuation software as a screening tool before accepting listings.

-Run three valuations per month using SDE, EBITDA, and revenue multiples calibrated to your industry.
-Upgrade to professional reports with scenario modeling when you are ready.
+Run unlimited free valuations using SDE, EBITDA, and revenue multiples calibrated to your industry.
+Unlock the full report with scenario modeling when you are ready.